Updated May 22, 2023

-Role of Project Manager Responsibilities (construction)
+Role of Project Manager Responsibilities

-A project manager is an individual (or) a person who drives the project management to achieve a specified set of goals or targets of organization within stipulated timelines by optimum utilization of resources.
+A project manager is an individual (or) a person who drives the project management to achieve a specified set of goals or targets within stipulated timelines by optimum utilization of resources.
 In this topic, we are going to learn about Project Manager Responsibilities.

 Plan » Deploy / Procure » Execute » Control » Deliver » Handover

-Roles and Responsibilities of the Project Manager
+Roles and Responsibilities of Project Manager

-Roles & Responsibilities of the project manager in the construction industry are as follows:
+The Roles & Responsibilities of the project manager in the construction industry are as follows:

-Defining scope & specifications of the Project:
+1. Defining the scope & specifications of the project

-Strategize & Prepare site logistics:
+2. Strategize & prepare site logistics

 - Construction area